mustafaozen/Dense-Sparse-Spanning-Trees/README.md

 Finding dense spanning trees(DST) and sparse spanning trees(SST) of a given graph reduces to a discrete optimization problem which is very hard to solve for large graphs with hundreds of vertices and edges.
 The previously proposed heuristic methods are not efficient, especially for large graphs.
 In the aforementioned paper, we reduced the problem of finding DSTs and SSTs into an optimization problem and solved it using GA.
 The proposed approach employs the degree conditions as the new criteria to find DSTs and SSTs for any connected, directed or undirected, weighted or unweighted, large or small graphs efficiently.
 Furthermore, it can be applied recursively to sub-trees or spanning trees with additional constraints to further investigate the graphical properties of the graph and/or network.
 Several applications of the method to different networks such as cancer cell gene network, brain network, social networks, and so on, are presented in the paper.

-To find DSTs and SSTs approximately, the provided source code employs genetic algorithm(GA) which is one of well-known metaheuristics methods as well as Kruskal's algorithm that further boosts the method by reducing the search space.
+To find DSTs and SSTs approximately, the provided source code employs genetic algorithm(GA) which is one of the well-known metaheuristics methods as well as Kruskal's algorithm that further boosts the method by reducing the search space.

 # The folder includes the following Matlab functions: